On top of taking care of young children at home, are you looking after ageing parents too?

-With such strong demand in the industry, which will only see increase, healthcare is an industry to consider a career in.
+With such strong demand in the industry, which will only see an increase, healthcare is an industry to consider a career in.

 There are heavily-subsidised of full sponsored degree courses available under an expansion of the Healthcare Professional Conversion Programme.
-(Source) Under this programme, trainees will also receive training allowance throughout the course of study.
+Under this programme, trainees will also receive training allowance throughout the course of study.

 At NTUC Health, there is an integrated talent management process that includes tailored programs targeted at individual manpower categories.

 Employees of NTUC health are protected because it has a legal binding agreement with Healthcare Services Employees’ Union (HSEU).
-This means NTUC Health recognises the Union as the sole collective negotiating body relating to pay and all other terms and conditions of service of staff.
+This means NTUC Health recognises the Union as the sole collective negotiating body relating to pay and all other terms and conditions of service of the staff.

 Photo: NTUC Health